Go to LINKS For Science Fair Projects

 http://genscope.concord.org/about/index.html

-This computer-based manipulative (CBM), provides teachers and learners
+This site is no longer maintained or supported, but this computer-based manipulative (CBM), provides teachers and learners

 with a new tool that enables students to investigate scientific and